Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

   - image_path: /assets/images/splash/ddl.jpg
     image_caption: "Singapore"
     alt: "Yahoo Finance"
-    title: "Data Definition Language"
+    title: "DDL"
-    excerpt: '<br/><br/>DDL is what we use when we are creating, altering, or dropping database objects.
+    excerpt: 'Data Definition Language is what we use when we are creating, altering, or dropping database objects.

     <br/>
     [__Create__](/sql/create/)